mienaikoe/ziyu/Chapters/2-7-Chapter14.md

     "Ginnu?
 Oh fuck," he realized what had happened to hae, and instantly lifted himself and ran back the way he came.

-    Once Ramne had created enough distance, Kip hid the dagger in his pouch and started his search for the ground, slowly swinging his leg down and off the ledge.
+    Once Ramne had created enough distance, Kipnu hid the dagger in his pouch and started his search for the ground, slowly swinging his leg down and off the ledge.
 On the third swing, he broadened his search, and his toe hit a steel peg, causing him to wince and fight every urge to scream.
 He took a moment to regain his calm while the throbbing pain passed and proceeded to carefully move his hands to the peg.
 It was grooved in a peculiar way and the bottom was covered with a thick layer of rust, but after a few swipes he was sure he could get a solid grip on it.
 He started by slowly adding more of his weight on it until he was sure it would hold him.
 With a leap of faith, he jumped and let his feet fall below him while his hands were still fixed to the ends of the peg.
 To his surprise, his feet discovered another peg below him, upon which he found more secure footing and carefully stooped down to.
 He performed the same steps on the next peg and his feet found a layer of dust thick enough to cushion his feet before they hit the cold hard ground.
 In the distance, he could still see the remnants of Ramne's blue light and the shadow of his feet touching the floor with every step.

     He rubbed his toe to ease the pain and then moved to Ginnu who still lay where Ramne found her.

-    Once he was sure that Ramne was gone, Kip looked back down at Ginnu and felt for hae pulse. *Still ticking*.
-Thi began to stir and moan, and Kip immediately turned his focus to hae.
+    Once he was sure that Ramne was gone, Kipnu looked back down at Ginnu and felt for hae pulse. *Still ticking*.
+Thi began to stir and moan, and Kipnu immediately turned his focus to hae.

     "Hey it's me, Kipnu.
 Stay as still and quiet as you can," Kipnu told a barely-conscious Ginnu.
 He could see bad scrapes and bruises on hae shoulder and on the side of hae head.